pj-codes/SoStronk/README.md

 ###To Build the code on linux:
 1. Open the terminal.
 2. Just navigate to the SoStronk folder.
-3. Type "python MatchMaking.py" without quotes to run the code.
+3. Type "python3 MatchMaking.py" without quotes to run the code.